-Alternative 2: Construct a New Substation on the Existing Property with Transformer Now and Transformer Later (Daniel Substation)
+Alternative 2: Construct a New Substation on the Existing Property with One 44.8 MVA Transformer Now and One 44.8 MVA Transformer Later (Daniel Substation)

 A new substation will be constructed on the existing property, adjacent to the current Webster and NHEC Webster Substations.
-Initially, Sector transformer will be added at the new site and TB54 will be retired.
-Eventually,
+Initially, one 115 - 34.5 kV, 44.8 MVA transformer will be added at the new site and TB54 will be retired.
+Eventually, the existing Webster Substation will be utilized as a transmission yard when a second 115 - 34.5 kV, 44.8 MVA transformer is added to the new site and TB57 and TB54 are retired.

-Addresses loading issues at Webster Substation.
+- Addresses loading issues at Webster Substation.